-The network distance between Adobe Connect clients and the Connect servers hosting a Connect Meeting is usually the primary variable driving the amount of latency experienced by end users.
-Round-trip-time (RTT) and network distance between Connect servers and the majority of the clients attending Connect Meetings or Seminars should be among the primary considerations in planning where to deploy a Connect cluster or clusters.
+The network distance between Adobe Connect clients and the Adobe Connect servers hosting a Meeting is usually the primary variable driving the amount of latency experienced by end users.
+Round-trip-time (RTT) and network distance between Adobe Connect servers and the majority of the clients attending Meetings or Seminars should be among the primary considerations in planning where to deploy an Adobe Connect cluster or clusters.
 Adobe Connect multi-tenancy hosted services offers clusters based in the US, Europe and Asia.
 Adobe Connect Managed Services (ACMS) offers hosting options in many of the AWS global cloud regions although some restrictions currently apply.
 Adobe Connect on-premise servers go wherever you install them.

-A simple tracert is helpful in determining the network distance and routing to any existing Connect service as is the hosted Connection test:
+A simple tracert is helpful in determining the network distance and routing to any Adobe Connect servers as is the hosted Connection test:

-- To test connections to a California-based hosted multi-tenancy Connect cluster:
+- To test connections to a California-based hosted multi-tenancy Adobe Connect cluster:

 - From a command prompt run: tracert arcps.adobeconnect.com

-- To test connections to a Texas-based hosted multi-tenancy Connect cluster:
+- To test connections to a Texas-based hosted multi-tenancy Adobe Connect cluster:

 - From a command prompt run: tracert na3cps.adobeconnect.com

-- To test connection to an Australia-based hosted multi-tenancy Connect cluster:
+- To test connection to an Australia-based hosted multi-tenancy Adobe Connect cluster:

 - From a command prompt run: tracert apac1cps.adobeconnect.com

-- To test connections to a UK-based hosted multi-tenancy Connect cluster:
+- To test connections to a UK-based hosted multi-tenancy Adobe Connect cluster:

 - From a command prompt run: tracert emea1cps.adobeconnect.com

 Sometimes you may be able to identify a particularly long hop in tracert output and work with network providers to solve issues adding undue latency to a network route.
 In other cases the network distance may simply be able to be shortened by rerouting after contacting the carriers.
 Issues with labyrinthine network routing are more common in the APAC region than either EMEA or the US.
 With reference to a recent case with a client in Korea, Amazon Web Services (AWS) was able to reduce latency commensurate the RTT by more than half.
-Compare the trace on the left with the trace on the right and see the routing improvements made through an AWS support inquiry to the RTT between clients in Korea and Connect servers based in Singapore:
+Compare the trace on the left with the trace on the right and see the routing improvements made through an AWS support inquiry to the RTT between clients in Korea and Adobe Connect servers based in Singapore: